Monday, February 11, 2013

 9. "Trading Places"(1983)

-The '80s was indeed a VERY good decade for many comedic performers and these two SNL graduates had plenty to smile about.
-Dan Aykroyd and Eddie Murphy were two of this era's premier funny-men and they both shined in this hip comedy about a prissy commodities trader who switches lives with a glib street hustler.
-Director John Landis(a frequent Murphy collaborator also enjoying his Hollywood heyday) really couldn't go wrong with a script this sharp, and a supporting roster that included Ralph Bellamy and Don Ameche as the billionaire brothers who set up the switch, and Jamie Lee Curtis as the hooker with a heart of gold responsible for wearing out the pause/rewind buttons of more than a few VCRs.
+Here's two more SNL greats that had plenty to smile about.
+Dan Aykroyd and Eddie Murphy both shined in this hip comedy about a pompous commodities trader and a glib street hustler that experience a hilarious reversal of fortune in Philly.
+Director John Landis, a frequent collaborator of both funnymen, makes the most of a sharp script from Timothy Harris and Herschel Weingrod and a supporting cast that includes Ralph Bellamy and Don Ameche as the billionaire brothers settling their nature vs. nuture debate for $1.
+Oh, and Jamie Lee Curtis, officially graduating from her scream queen origins, as the hooker with a heart of gold responsible for wearing out the pause/rewind buttons of more than a few VCRs.

 10(tie).
 "The Dead Zone"(1983)